-This section will walk you through the traditional method of setting up the DXM Configuration Software and communicating with a connected DXM device.
-Version 4 of the configuration software supports multiple DXM device models, each of which incorporates different features.
+This section walks you through setting up the DXM Configuration Software and communicating with a connected DXM device.
+Version 4 of the DXM Configuration Software supports multiple DXM device models, each of which incorporates different features.

-As soon as a DXM model is connected to your computer, the software automatically detects the correct model and loads the appropriate screens.
-You may also manually select which model of DXM you are configuring if you intend to create a configuration file without connecting a device.
+After a DXM model is connected to your computer, the software automatically detects the correct model and loads the appropriate screens.
+You may also manually select which model of DXM you are configuring if you intend to create a configuration file without first connecting a device.
 This ensures that the interface and the configuration file use the correct features.

 Not all screens are available for all models.
-To change to another model of DXM, go to the Connect to DXM screen and use the drop-down list to select another model.
+To change to another model of DXM, go to the Select Mode screen and use the drop-down list to select another model.
 If the active configuration is incompatible with the selected model, you will be prompted to either proceed and wipe out the active configuration or cancel the model change and preserve the configuration.